 4. The Merri Creek Tavern — The Watering Hole by the Creek

-Where: 713–715 Heidelberg Road, Fairfield VIC 3078 Type: Neighbourhood pub Drinks: $8–$11 beers, $10–$14 wines Food: Pub classics, pizza, kids’ menu $10–$22 Hours: Daily from 11am–late Vibe: Community pub meets sports bar meets family-friendly arvo spot.
-The Merri Creek location gives it a setting that High Street pubs can’t match.
+Where: 713-715 Heidelberg Road, Fairfield VIC 3078 Drinks: $8-$11 beers, $10-$14 wines Food: Pub classics, pizza, kids’ menu $10-$22 Hours: Daily from 11am-late

-The Merri Creek Tavern sits slightly off the High Street strip, tucked along Heidelberg Road near where the creek trail runs through Fairfield.
-It doesn’t get the foot traffic that the Croxton or the Union do, which is both its weakness and its charm — this is a pub where you can always get a seat, the staff aren’t rushed off their feet, and the beer garden catches the afternoon sun without a wait.
+Tucked along Heidelberg Road near where the Merri Creek Trail runs through Fairfield, the Merri Creek Tavern doesn’t get the foot traffic of the High Street pubs, which is both its weakness and its charm.
+You can always get a seat, the staff aren’t rushed, and the beer garden catches the afternoon sun without a wait.
+The kids’ menu ($10) includes actual food that children will eat.
+On Sundays, the beer garden fills with families.

 5. Croxton RSL — The Quiet Achiever

-Where: 340–342 High Street, Northcote VIC 3070 Type: RSL / community club Drinks: $6–$9 beers, $8–$12 wines Food: Bistro meals $14–$22 Hours: Wed–Sun from 4pm Vibe: Unhurried, community-focused, the kind of place where the staff know the regulars by name and the schnitzel is always a safe bet.
+Where: 340-342 High Street, Northcote VIC 3070 Drinks: $6-$9 beers, $8-$12 wines Food: Bistro meals $14-$22 Hours: Wed-Sun from 4pm

 The Croxton RSL is not a bar and it’s not trying to be.
 It’s a community club that happens to serve cold beer and a reliable bistro at prices that remind you what pubs used to cost.
-The room is big and a bit daggy — think institutional carpet, photos of local sporting teams, and a TV permanently tuned to whatever sport is in season.
-It’s perfect.
+The chicken schnitzel ($16) is generously sized, properly crumbed.
+A schooner of Carlton is $6.
+A glass of house wine is $8.

-Pub Essentials: The Quick Comparison
+Pub Essentials: Quick Comparison

 | Pub | Best For | Parma Price | Beer Garden | Live Music |